Add reserve nodes to existing deployment

 Step 2: Reserve the nodes in the configuration

-On a jump host that has SSH access to the cluster, run the c4 command c4 host reserve <PLAY_ID>.
-Add the following parameters as environment variables before the command:
+On a jump host that has SSH access to the cluster nodes, run the c4 command CCC_CONFIG=config c4 host reserve <PLAY_ID> with the following command-line parameters:

 Parameter Description

-This parameter is only required if the existing data nodes were deployed with public IP addresses (if CCC_HOST_EXTERNAL_ADDRS was set at deploy time).
+This parameter is only required if the existing data nodes were deployed with public IP addresses (CCC_HOST_EXTERNAL_ADDRS was set at deploy time).

-• For more details about how to use environment variables in c4 commands, see Parameters in c4.
+For more details about parameter formats, see Parameters in c4.

-• To find the PLAY_ID of the deployment, use c4 ps.
+To find the PLAY_ID and other details of of the deployment, use c4 ps.

 CCC_CONFIG=config c4 ps